brillout/goldpage/docs/readme.template.md

 - Building.
 (It transpiles and bundles your pages' JavaScript, CSS, and other static assets (with Webpack)
 - Routing.
 (It routes your pages)
 - Rendering.
 (It renders your pages)

-With
-it allows

-Isopage is a little tool

 What makes Isopage special is that is supports all types of apps:
 - SPA